32 Border St, Cohasset, MA 02025, USA

 Prior to European contact, a band of the Massachusett Native American tribe maintained a village in what is now Cohasset.
-It was known as Quonahassit (often translated as “long rocky place.”)
+It was known as Quonahassit — often translated as “long rocky place.”
 In 1614, while exploring the area, Captain John Smith (1580-1631) landed in “Quonahassit Harbor” to trade for furs.
 A tablet erected at this site in 1914 commemorates the event.
 Captain Smith was tasked with mapping the coastline from Virginia to Maine, searching for a suitable location for an English settlement.

 The Quonahassit village was probably in the vicinity of today’s Elm Street, a summer camp for fishing, and for growing corn, beans and squash.
 The village moved inland during the winter for shelter, and to hunt for deer, turkey and other wildlife.
 A widespread plague decimated the Quonahassit population shortly after Smith’s visit.

 Around 1800, at this site, Elisha and “Squire” James Doane built a stone wharf.
 Cod and mackerel fishing were common trades in Cohasset in the 1800s, along with related industries such as sailmaking, blacksmithing, coopering and evaporating sea water to harvest salt.

 In 1851, Josiah O. Lawrence, a ship owner, inherited the property.
 In 1907, the Lawrence Family deeded the wharf to the town for use as a public landing.